Sex segregation in Saudi Arabia: Sex segregation in academic institutions

-The King Abdullah University of Science and Technology, which opened in September 2009, is Saudi Arabia's first coeducational campus where men and women study alongside each other.
-It was the first time in history, a university in Saudi Arabia ran a mixed class.
+The King Abdullah University of Science and Technology, which opened in September 2009, is a coeducational campus where men and women study alongside each other.
+It was the first Saudi university to run a mixed class.

-schools

 All schools are sex segregated, there are only boy or girl schools.
-The first private formal school for girls, the Madrasat AlBanat A1Ahliah was established in 1941.
+The first private formal school for girls, the Madrasat AlBanat AlAhliah was established in 1941.

-Reaction of UN
+Hotels

+The Luthan hotel was the first Saudi women's only hotel, acting more as a vacation spot for women than a mandated segregated institution.
+Upon entering the hotel, women are allowed to remove their headscarves and abayas and the hotel employs only women, calling their bellhops the world's first bellgirls, providing opportunities for Saudi women in IT and engineering jobs where, outside the Luthan, are quite scarce.